CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 ## Lab Overview

 This hands on lab provides comprehensive training on leveraging Microsoft Fabric and Copilot capabilities for data ingestion, preparation, and visualization.
-Participants will create and set up a Fabric workspace, including starting a free trial and linking it with Copilot-enabled capacity (F64).
+Participants will create and set up a Fabric workspace using the pre-deployed Fabric capacity.
 They will ingest datasets into the Lakehouse via Data Pipelines, explore Copilot’s AI-assisted features in Fabric notebooks, and connect to Fabric datasets to generate visualizations in Power BI using Copilot.
 Additionally, participants will use Copilot to write DAX queries, update measure descriptions, and optionally explore Copilot as a report consumer, gaining a solid understanding of its potential across the data and analytics workflows in Microsoft Fabric.

 ## Lab objectives

 In this lab, you will complete the following exercises:

-- Exercise 1: Getting Started with Microsoft Fabric: Activate Trial and Set Up a Workspace
+- Exercise 1: Getting Started with Microsoft Fabric: Set Up a Workspace

 - Exercise 2: Explore Copilot for Data Flows

 - Exercise 3: Visualizing and gaining Insights using Copilot for Power BI

-## Exercise 1: Getting Started with Microsoft Fabric: Activate Trial and Set Up a Workspace
+## Exercise 1: Getting Started with Microsoft Fabric: Set Up a Workspace

-In this exercise, you will activate a 60-day free trial of Microsoft Fabric and set up a new workspace.
+In this exercise, you will create a new workspace using the pre-deployed Fabric capacity.
 The workspace will be linked to a Copilot-enabled capacity, allowing you to prepare the environment for bringing in data, building models, and generating reports using Microsoft Fabric’s integrated tools.

 ### Task 1: Create a workspace and link with Fabric Copilot-enabled capacity